 History of MSN Chat

 Note about the author: At the (very) young age of 11, I stumbled upon the concept of IRC, quite entirely by mistake.
 I was an active participant on MSN Chat during the years of ’00 – ’06, and I don’t at all claim to know the entire story — which is why a good portion of this has been contributed by the individuals I’ve named in the credits.
-I am now a full time employee for Microsoft, working as an Escalation Engineer within the Exchange Team – seems fitting that I appear to have come full circle.
-If you notice anything missing, or anything which is glaringly inaccurate, please feel free to contact me: email@example.com.
+I am now a full time employee for Microsoft, working as a Service Engineer for Exchange Online and fully embedded within the Exchange Product Group – seems fitting that I appear to have come full circle.
+If you notice anything missing, or anything which is glaringly inaccurate, please feel free to contact me: firstname.lastname@example.org.

 I’ve been meaning to write something like this for very many years now; indeed, I may have pestered one or two people more than once, subsequently forgetting to take notes and having to ask (yet) another time in order to remind myself.
 This is dedicated to any and all folks who visited MSN during its active years, and I hope it serves as a reference point for the years to come.

 An introduction and mention of Comic Chat

 While it would be inaccurate to stipulate that the origins of MSN Chat are directly correlated with Comic Chat, their respective histories are certainly closely intertwined.
 Comic Chat, and indeed its server of mic.msn.com, came to be with the release of Windows 95 and Internet Explorer 3.0 in 1996.
 While the server was indeed a true IRC server, if one was to connect using an alternate client (for example, Pirch) it would be somewhat irritating, as Comic Chat users would send text with a special prefix not interpreted by any other clients.
 The Comic Chat server remained separate until Microsoft decided to shut down its development servers for Exchange Chat, and merge the users of the Comic Chat server into irc.msn.com.